Marine Engineering Technology

 For current employment and wage estimates, please visit the following online resources and search for the relevant occupational term:

 All costs are estimates and are not guarantees.
-For the most current program information, check with an adviser by calling (206) 934-4068.
 There are additional costs for books and supplies.
 Each student is responsible for the purchase of certain supplies and required tools before the instruction begins.

 Full Time Cost